 What are the main indicators of Climate Change?

-Six main greenhouse gases are carbon dioxide (CO2), methane (CH4) (which is 20 times as potent a greenhouse gas as carbon dioxide) and nitrous oxide (N2O), plus three fluorinated industrial gases: hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride (SF6).
+2), methane (CH 4) (which is 20 times as potent a greenhouse gas as carbon dioxide) and nitrous oxide (N 2O), plus three fluorinated industrial gases: hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride (SF 6).
 Water vapor is also considered a greenhouse gas.
 The Greenhouse effect is natural.
 What do we have to do with it?

 Many of these greenhouse gases are actually life-enabling, for without them, heat would escape back into space and the Earth’s average temperature would be a lot colder.